danwing/cidfi/draft-wing-cidfi.md

 server.
 The order and directionality of supplying metadata is service-specific.
 The metadata includes:

   - Network characteristics from the network element to the server, such as bandwidth
-  - DSCP mappings of a server's QUIC Connection IDs from the server towards the QUIC client
+  - Mapping server's transmitted DCIDs on primary QUIC connection to metadata, such as priority

-{{arch}} provides a sample network diagram of a CIDFI system showing two bandwidth-constrained networks (or links) depicted by "B" and CIDFI-aware devices immediately upstream of those links, and another bandwidth-constrained link between a smartphone handset and its Radio
+{{fig-arch}} provides a sample network diagram of a CIDFI system showing two bandwidth-constrained networks (or links) depicted by "B" and CIDFI-aware devices immediately upstream of those links, and another bandwidth-constrained link between a smartphone handset and its Radio